The Gendlin Online Library - central location of all of Gendlin's work

 Request an evaluation of your readiness to begin work as a Trainee.
 Preferably this evaluation will be made with a Certifying Coordinator who has worked with you over time.
 Discuss your interests, and your needs for the training process, as you think together about your readiness to work towards certification as a trainer.
 If you both agree that you are ready, and that you would like to work together as Coordinator and student, this Certifying Coordinator can become your mentor.

 If you are unable to attend the Levels workshops at the Institute or set up a program with a Certifying Coordinator because of distance or other factors, you may be accepted into training with a Certified Focusing Trainer as your mentor, but you must contact the Institute to have this arrangement approved and to get further details about how the training process will be set up in this case.

 If you're interested in becoming a Certified Trainer, send email to: email@example.com.
-If you want to become a Focusing Trainer, but cost is an obstacle, partial work/study scholarships are available through The Focusing Institute.
+If you want to become a Focusing Trainer, but cost is an obstacle, partial work/study scholarships are available through The International Focusing Institute.

 The reasons you might choose a particular Certifying Coordinator could include: geographical proximity, a particular specialty, or simply personal preference (for instance, you took a workshop with them and felt comfortable).

 Contact the people you might like to work with, and find out what they need in order to know you well enough to accept you in training.
 Find out each Certifying Coordinator's requirements and needs, and let each know what you are hoping for from training, as well.
 Find out the fees you will be expected to pay as well.
 Both you and the Certifying Coordinator need to feel confident that you are ready for training, and that you are a good fit as Coordinator and student, before you are accepted as a student.